sriharshachilakapati/WebGL4J/README.md

     OES_vertex_array_object.enableExtension();
 ```

 The above example demonstrates the `OES_vertex_array_object` extension, and how to enable it.
 Once it's enabled, you can call any of it's static functions just like you call the WebGL functions.
-If you try to use an exception without enabling it, an `IllegalStateException` will be thrown at you.
+If you try to use an extension without enabling it, an `IllegalStateException` will be thrown at you.

 ## Fullscreen mode